Finding Akira’s exploit for CVE-202-3259 and detecting vulnerable devices

 In a recent incident response mission, the Truesec CSIRT found clear evidence that Akira has a working exploit for the vulnerability.

-Finding The Exploit
+Finding the Exploit

 In early March, the Truesec CSIRT was engaged in an incident response mission involving the deployment of the Akira ransomware.
-The affected environment, though relatively small, resembled others seen in Akira-related incidents.
-A Cisco ASA firewall serving as perimeter protection, with Cisco AnyConnect SSL VPN enabled.
+The affected environment, though relatively small, resembled others seen in Akira-related incidents: A Cisco ASA firewall serving as perimeter protection, with Cisco AnyConnect SSL VPN enabled.
 Authentication for the VPN users was managed through a Microsoft NPS (Network Policy Server) RADIUS server, without Multi-Factor Authentication (MFA) enabled for the few users of the VPN service.

 Fortunately, the NPS RADIUS server retained logs spanning six months, enabling thorough analysis.
 Examination of the logs revealed the same pattern consistent with what was shown in the previously mentioned blog post, raising suspicions of an exploit being executed.
 The table in the figure below illustrates the occurrence of malicious logins compared to legitimate logins for the compromised VPN accounts associated with the Akira ransom group.
 Additionally, it highlights the onset of malicious activities such as network scanning, lateral movement, and encryption, which commenced more than two months after the initial malicious login by the threat actor.